BrianHicks/nix-script/SPEC.md

 }
 ```

-You can also control these settings with flags (e.g. `nix-script --runtime-inputs jq`.)
+You can also control these settings with flags (e.g. `nix-script --build-command ...`) or add to the directives specified in the source (e.g. `nix-script --runtime-input ...`.)
 Command-line arguments always take precedence, then shebangs.

 ### Keys Accepted